-The Best Buy Foundation provides a Community Grant for $ 5,000 in support of Kell Robotics - Big Girl Programming & Computer Science Laboratory.
+The Best Buy Foundation has provided Kell Robotics with a grant in support of the team’s Big Girl Programming & Computer Science Laboratory.
 This grant was awarded from the Community Grants program, in partnership with our local Best Buy store, to support programs that give teens access to opportunities through technology.
 Thank you Best Buy.

 WIT has been a Kell Robotics partner since 2007.
-We are thrilled to announce that the Women in Technology Foundation Charitable Giving committee have selected the STEM Leadership Foundation, Inc. to receive $3,000 in support of the technology upgrades for Kell Robotics's computer lab.
+We are thrilled to announce that the Women in Technology Foundation Charitable Giving committee has selected the STEM Leadership Foundation, Inc. to receive a in support of the technology upgrades for Kell Robotics’ computer lab.

 The 100 Black Men of Atlanta organization recognized the Kell Robotics Team mentor Ed Barker at the 100 Classic Robotics Showcase and Invitational.
 This showcase is an outstanding STEM education program sponsored by the 100 organization and Georgia Power.